openaps/docs/docs/docs/Customize-Iterate/autotune.md

   * Average deviations observed in the data
   * Square root of the average of the squared deviations
 * Remember, this is currently based on *one* ISF and carb ratio throughout the day at the moment.
 Here is the [issue](https://github.com/openaps/oref0/issues/326) if you want to keep track of the work to make autotune work with multiple ISF or carb ratios.
+* If useCustomPeak is not set in preferences.json and --tune-insulin-curve=true is not used, the DIA used by autotune is obtained from the pump and the peak time is obtained from the defaults of the insulin curve selected in preferences.json.

 #### Why Isn't It Working At All?